 As seen above, passwords can be saved in logical groups for easy reference.
 Additionally, LastPass has fields to store other important information such as wireless passwords and software licenses.
 You can even attach files and upload them into the vault.

-Once you have all your critical passwords saved in LastPass, you can run a security check to see if you have re-used passwords in more than one place, and if any of the sites you log into are vulnerable to Heartbleed or other widespread risks.
+Once you have all your critical passwords saved in LastPass, one of the best password managers, you can run a security check to see if you have re-used passwords in more than one place, and if any of the sites you log into are vulnerable to Heartbleed or other widespread risks.
 Additionally, LastPass will check if any sites you use may have been involved in data/account breaches.

 This solution also has some sharing features.
 I’m able to share individual (or all) passwords with my wife for accounts we both use.
 On the corporate side, LastPass offers an enterprise option to share passwords between groups of users or departments.